Toheeb/www.toheeb.com/src/en/html-components.md

 An heading should have an explicit section.
 Explicit section, unlike implied section, can cover content that precedes the heading or that follows a sub section.

 Per document, there should be only one heading level one (h1) — the root heading — like we have only one root window (body) and root element (html).
 It's illogical to have 2 roots in a document.

+A L1 Heading should use a General Section as the root section can't be independent of the document.

 A sub heading should have its section as a child of its parent section; you can't section a non-sectioning element.